digital-ai/release-integration-sdk-workshop/part-1/lab-1-install-release.md

 This lab will use `xl kube install` to install Digital.ai Release to the K8s cluster.
 After installation we will check if everything is running properly and then configure the hostname in DNS.

 Installation on Kubernetes is operator-based.
 We first install our custom Digital.ai Release or Deploy Operator into Kubernetes.
 Then we configure the application and the yaml configuration files are applied.
 The Operator takes care of creating the necessary resources and configuring Release.
-Currently the Operator uses Kubernetes under the hood, but this may change in the future.
+Currently the Operator uses Helm charts under the hood, but this may change in the future.

 ## Introducing `xl kube`

 Throughout this workshop , we will use the new `xl kube` command.
 It can do the following:

 * Install a Release or Deploy in a Kubernetes cluster
-* Upgrade Release and Deploy from a previous version
+* Upgrade Release or Deploy from a previous version
 * Check if installation was successful and gather log files
 * Clean the installation.